Tejasvk/Tejasvk.github.io/_pages/about.md

 **Note: I am currently on industry job market (research/data scientist, machine learning engineer).**

-As evident from my CV, my research topic is privacy preserving machine learning.
+As evident from my publications, my research topic is privacy preserving machine learning.
 I have 3 years of industry experience as a software engineer and a data scientist.
 I have competent programming skills in **Python (PyTorch, Sklearn, Numpy, Pandas, Pystan etc.)** and enough mathematical maturity to pick up most machine learning topics.